timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Manifest and CRL Update Times

-The manifest and CRL nextUpdate times and validity periods are determined by the issuing CA rather than the publication engine operator.
+The manifest and CRL nextUpdate times and validity periods are determined by the issuing CA rather than the Publication Engine operator.

 From the CA's perspective, longer validity periods mean that there is more time to resolve unforeseen operational issues, since the current RPKI objects will remain valid for longer.
 On the other hand, longer validity periods also increase the risk of a successful replay attack.

-From the publication engine's point of view, shorter update times result in more data churn due to manifest and CRL reissuance.
+From the Publication Engine's point of view, shorter update times result in more data churn due to manifest and CRL reissuance.
 While the choice is made by the CAs, in certain modes of operation (e.g., hosted RPKI services) it may be possible to adjust the timing of manifest and CRL reissuance.
 In one large repository it was